wu-hu/corda/docs/source/design/sgx-infrastructure/decisions/certification.md

 ## Recommendation and justification

-Proceed with Option C. This is the most readily available and flexible option.
+Proceed with Option B. This is the most readily available and flexible option.